-In amazingly fast timing, the FDA has approved the next-generation Dexcom G5 continuous glucose monitor (CGM) system that will communicate directly with a mobile device, eliminating the need for a separate receiver!
+In amazingly fast timing that rises to the level of historic, the FDA has approved the next-generation Dexcom G5 continuous glucose monitor (CGM) system that will communicate directly with a mobile device and doesn’t require the separate receiver to actually be used!

 The press release boasts: “With wireless Bluetooth technology built into the device transmitter, the G5 Mobile… is the first and only fully mobile CGM system approved by the FDA for both adults and children as young as 2 years of age that sends glucose data directly to a smartphone, freeing users from the need to carry a separate receiver.
 The new transmitter securely sends vital glucose information directly to an app on iOS-enabled devices for real-time diabetes management.
 Android applications will follow early next year.”